-One of the most important components of running is your running gear.
-From running shoes to moisture-wicking socks to the watch on your wrist and the running audio, running gear is almost as important as training.
+One of the most essential components of running is your running gear.
+From running shoes to moisture-wicking socks to the watch on your wrist and the running audio, running gear is almost as essential as training.
 This is all the information you need to start running.

-When I first started running I didn’t know what I didn’t know.
+When I first started running, I didn’t know what I didn’t know.
 I just ran in the shoes I had in the clothes I had.
-For me was a pair of Asics that I bought at Famous Footwear and an old 100% cotton t-shirt.
-What I found through experience is that there actually is proper running gear.
+For me, it was a pair of Asics that I bought at Famous Footwear and an old 100% cotton t-shirt.
+What I found through experience is that there is proper running gear.
 It will help make your life and training a whole lot easier.

 Running Shoes

-When you start running you’ll need quality running shoes that are the right fit for your feet.
-The wrong shoe is one that doesn’t fit your foot properly.
-If you have wide flat feet, a narrow shoe is not a good fit.
+When you start running, you’ll need quality running shoes that fit your feet.
+The wrong shoe does not fit your foot properly.
+If you have wide, flat feet, a narrow shoe is not a good fit.
 Running in the wrong shoe is one of the most common causes of running injuries.

-When shopping for running shoes, don’t pick a pair just because they look cool, or because they were in the bargain bin.
-The most expensive shoe isn’t necessarily the best shoe either.
-The biggest investment for runners is a quality pair of shoes that fit your foot properly, suit your running style and meet your cushioning needs.
+When shopping for running shoes, don’t pick a pair just because they look cool or because they were in the bargain bin.
+The most expensive shoe isn’t necessarily the best shoe, either.
+The biggest investment for runners is quality shoes that fit their feet properly, suit their running style, and meet their cushioning needs.
 This will help prevent injuries and make training runs more comfortable.

 Road Running Shoes